 Wheeler has upgraded its wireless infrastructure to support the BYOD program and increased use of technology tools throughout the school.
-Students will login to the Wheeler wifi network to access all of their cloud-based programs and tools.
+Students will log in to the Wheeler wifi network to access all of their cloud-based programs and tools.

 Students are expected to keep their computers fully charged for optimal use during the school day.

 It is strongly recommended that families purchase extended warranties and/or service contracts for devices.
 Repair and maintenance of devices is the responsibility of the family.
-However, we recognize that emergencies do occur, hence a limited number of laptops will be avaiable to students as needed.
+However, we recognize that emergencies do occur, hence a limited number of laptops will be available to students as needed.
 A group of student technology fellows will be appointed to support other students with technical issues.

 We recommend that students use Google Chrome as their primary internet browser.